mseminatore/as16/README.md

 Running `as16` without any other parameters will display usage information including the documented command line switches.

+## Source Code

+The source includes a Makefile which should work on any Unix-like operating system.
+The project requires `YACC` or `Bison` to compile.
+For expediencey on machines without these tools (ahem Windows) I've included the resulting y.tab.c and y.tab.h files.

 ## Original Instructions

 Mnemonic | Assembly Format | Action